AdobeDocs/commerce-operations.en/help/home/home.md

 # Adobe Commerce Operational Guides

-Get technical information about system administration concepts, processes, tools, and best practices to plan, configure, deploy, and maintain Adobe Commerce projects.
+Use this following collection of guides to learn about system administration concepts, processes, tools, and best practices to plan, configure, deploy, and maintain Adobe Commerce projects.

 ## Planning and guidance